 There are many, including learning new skills, meeting people, gaining job experience, and more, but what about earning money?
 Isn’t that pretty close to top priority?
 So what happens when you get a job and start earning money, and what if you, like many of your friends, get Supplemental Security Income (SSI) or another disability benefit?
 Will that money disappear when you start working?
 Does just thinking about that make you and your parents decide it’s not worth the risk?
 Aren’t we all most fearful of what we don’t know?
 Well, what if we told you that you could keep your full SSI checks while earning up to $1,930 per month for several months each year while you’re a student?
 Would you want to see the proof?
 I would!
 There is a work incentive called the Student Earned Income Exclusion (SEIE) that you should learn about.

-Please join me on November 10, when I will show you “the proof,” using examples, sharing resources, and educating you on how working impacts your SSI and/or SSDI along with the work incentives that Social Security offers you so you can work, become independent, and reach your goals.
+Please watch the following webinar, The Benefits of Working, where I will show you “the proof,” using examples, sharing resources, and educating you on how working impacts your SSI and/or SSDI along with the work incentives that Social Security offers you so you can work, become independent, and reach your goals.
 It truly is possible to become employed and to be in control of what happens to your SSI/SSDI.
-On November 10 I’ll show you how.
-Between now and then, write down your own list of the benefits of working!
-Click Here to register for the November 10th Webinar: The Benefits of Working.